Sexual Violence & Harassment

 Drug & Alcohol Policy

 The Student Grievance Procedure

 The purpose of the student grievance procedure is to provide a system to channel and resolve student complaints against a college employee concerning decisions made or actions taken.
 A decision or action can be grieved only if it involves a misapplication of a college’s policies, procedures, or regulations, or a state or federal law.
 This procedure may not be used in the following instances: 1) to grieve a claim against a college employee for any matter unrelated to the employee’s role or position at the college; 2) for complaints or appeals of grades awarded in a class or for an assignment, unless the complaint is based upon alleged discrimination on the basis of age, gender, race, disability or veteran’s status or on the basis of alleged sexual harassment; or 3) to grieve a decision for which other grievance or appeal procedures exist (e.g., appeal of a disciplinary case, a residency appeal, a financial aid appeal, FERPA grievances, transfer credit evaluations, etc.).

 The student filing the grievance must have been enrolled at the college at the time of decision or action being grieved and must be the victim of the alleged mistreatment.
 A grievance cannot be filed on behalf of another person.

 When used in this document, unless the content requires other meaning,

-“College” means Aiken Technical College, a member of the South Carolina Technical College System.
+“College” means any college in the South Carolina Technical College System.